exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-3.md

 }
 ```

-Let's also define the value of `f` for each level, which should be the n-th Fibonacci number.
-Remember, the Fibonacci numbers are a type of `recurrence relation`, in which a term is defined as the sum of previous terms:
+Let's also define the value of $f$ for each level, which should be the n-th Fibonacci number.
+Remember, the Fibonacci numbers are a type of **recurrence relation**, in which a term is defined as the sum of previous terms:

 ```js
 let getf = (level) =>